jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Dark Majic

 I've processed about 10,000 car accident insurance claims.
-While claims get quite emotional, usually the task is straightforward.
+While claims get quite emotional, usually, the task is straightforward.
 Drivers call a call center, claim adjusters (me) ask them questions to get them back on the road.
 The job is mostly filling out paperwork.
 One question showcased how deeply our society can fall for dark majic.

 Among the many questions, I had to ask customers about their car's color.
 I'd often hear something like, "It's midnight summer blue."
 Being somewhat of a jokester, I'd play around and ask, "you sure it wasn't sunrise winter blue?".
 And the customer would almost always reply with, "No, it's the midnight summer.
 I'm positive."